puppetlabs/puppet-docs/source/pe/2.0/maint_common_config_errors.markdown

 ### Are the Security Settings Wrong?

-The installer fails in a similar way when the firewall or security group is restricting the ports Puppet uses.
+The installer fails in a similar way when the system's firewall or security group is restricting the ports Puppet uses.

 * Puppet communicates on **ports 8140, 61613, and 443.** If you are installing the puppet master and the console on the same server, it must accept inbound traffic on all three ports.
 If you've split the two roles, the master must accept inbound traffic on 8140 and 61613, and the console must accept inbound traffic on 8140 and 443.
 * If your puppet master has multiple network interfaces, make sure it is allowing traffic via the IP address that its valid DNS names resolve to, not just via an internal interface.